The Birth of Vietnam

 - The Annamite People

 As its reference implicates, Annam was supposed to be at the south of Anyang.
 Sinology often mistook Japanese as kinsmen of Central Chinese Annamete People that makes them both as kinsmen of the Han Chinese.
 However, the association of the Wu dynasty with Japan might have been more plausible.
 It happened when the Han subjugated the Wu court driving some of its members to take refuge in Japan.
 On the other hand, the Japanese people were more likely native of Japan and were connected (at least geographically) with Manchuria where the Manchou Dynasty later ruled.
-At the mean time, the Annamite was referring to both the Han and the Kinh people of Central China whom under the Han establishment, were considered as the true Chinese people.
+At the mean time, the Kinh (of Yueh Background) people of Central Asia became the dominant people of Annam whom under the Han establishment, were considered as the true Chinese people.

 - The Work of Ma-Yuan